-With the New Deal and the entry of the United States into World War II, the conditions for economic growth and labor shortages in the U.S. soon reappeared.
+With the New Deal and the entry of the United States into World War II, the conditions for economic growth and labour shortages in the U.S. soon reappeared.
 In Mexico, the policies of President Cardenas had allowed land redistribution but migration was still perceived by many peasant workers as a way of accessing capital to develop their farms (Massey et al. 2002).
-For the Partido Revolucionario Institucional (PRI) — the party-state that ruled Mexico for 71 years — allowing temporary labor migration to the U.S. was a dilemma. would be an explicit recognition of the government’s incapacity to address the problem of unemployment in Mexicopopulation pressure, the need for foreign exchange and economic difficulties encouraged (Pfeiffer 1979, 74-75).
+For the Partido Revolucionario Institucional (PRI) — the party-state that ruled Mexico for 71 years — allowing temporary labour migration to the U.S. was a dilemma.
+Though doing so would be an explicit recognition of the government’s incapacity to address the problem of unemployment in Mexico, population pressure, the need for foreign exchange and economic difficulties encouraged the PRI to make such migration possible (Pfeiffer 1979, 74-75).

 In this particular context, American farmers also lobbied Congress to pass legislation on temporary Mexican migration.
 The U.S. government, however, was conscious that its Mexican counterpart, unsatisfied with the treatment given to its emigrants so far, would oppose any unilateral move by the U.S. in the field of temporary migration.
 Indeed, Mexican officials distrusted American employers so much that they insisted that the United States government itself be the formal employer of the braceros (Kiser and Kiser 1979, 68).
-In 1942, the U.S. and Mexican governments signed the Farm Labor Supply Agreement allowing Mexican workers to work in the U.S. temporarily when American workers were not available to fill the positions.
+In 1942, the U.S. and Mexican governments signed the Farm Labor Supply Agreement, allowing Mexican workers to work in the U.S. temporarily when American workers were not available to fill the positions.
 Guarantees included a minimum wage, round-trip transportation and the right for workers to bring their families into the U.S. (even though no families were eventually admitted) (Martin 1998, 880-881).

-Between 1942 and 1945, 168,000 braceros went up orth to work but that remained insufficient to face demand for labor and undocumented migration simultaneously increased (Massey et al. 2002: 36-37).
-While the United States was trying to address its labor shortages with this program, the Mexican government was using it for political purposes by allocating large shares of bracero contracts to regions where political opposition was concentrated (Alarcón 1995).
+Between 1942 and 1945, 168,000 braceros went up north to work but that remained insufficient to face demand for labour and undocumented migration simultaneously increased (Massey et al. 2002: 36-37).
+While the United States was trying to address its labour shortages with this program, the Mexican government was using it for political purposes by allocating large shares of bracero contracts to regions where political opposition was concentrated (Alarcón 1995).

-he release of influential studies and opinions on the adverse consequences of Mexican temporary migrants on the domestic farm workers’ wages and working conditions the number of visas issued.
-As the program support, Congress unilaterally decided to terminate it in 1963 (Martin 1998).
+The release of influential studies and opinions on the adverse consequences of Mexican temporary migrants on the domestic farm workers’ wages and working conditions led to a decline in the number of visas issued.
+As the program lost support, Congress unilaterally decided to terminate it in 1963 (Martin 1998).
 It is estimated that over the course of the bracero program, 4.5 million temporary working contracts were issued and another 5 million undocumented migrants were apprehended and deported from the United States (García y Griego and Verea 1988).
 The Mexican government first sought to convince U.S. authorities to reconsider their decision as they feared the end of the bracero program would stimulate undocumented migration.
-They eventually abandoned the idea of signing a new agreement due to concerns their own capacity to protect Mexican migrants (Garcia y Griego 1998; Mexican Embassy 1979; Echeverría 1979).
+They eventually abandoned the idea of signing a new agreement due to concerns regarding their own capacity to protect Mexican migrants (Garcia y Griego 1998; Mexican Embassy 1979; Echeverría 1979).